ovdojoey/cartmine/README.md

     }
 </script>

 // Include the Cartmine script.
-Notice the data-map-id pointing to the ID of the script above
+Note the data-items-map-id pointing to the ID of the script above
 <script src="cartmine_min.js"
     data-cartmine
     data-testing="true"